 Stay calm, relaxed, and comfortable during your dental visit with sedation and sleep dentistry.
 Whether you have dental anxiety or are undergoing a longer procedure, we’re here to help make your experience stress-free.

-This is the most common type of anesthesia.
-We gently numb the area being treated and then use a local anesthetic to “freeze” it.
-You may feel pressure, but you won’t feel pain.
+This is the most commonly used form of anesthesia.
+A local anesthetic is applied to the area being treated to “freeze” it, ensuring you feel no pain.
+You may feel some pressure, but you won’t experience discomfort during the procedure.

 Yes.
 Before any sedation, we review your medical history carefully to make sure it’s a safe choice for you.